Richard D. Hubbard: Career

 Hubbard was a member of the Connecticut House of Representatives in 1842, 1855, and again in 1858, and was prosecuting attorney for Hartford County from 1846 to 1868.
 A lifelong Democrat, he nevertheless supported the Federal government throughout the Civil War.

 Hubbard was elected as a Democrat to the Fortieth Congress, holding office from March 4, 1867 to March 3, 1869.
 He declined to be a candidate for renomination in 1868 and resumed the practice of law in Hartford.
 He was the nominee for governor in the 1872 election, but lost to Marshall Jewell.

 He was a delegate to Democratic National Convention from Connecticut, 1876 and a member of the Resolutions Committee.

 In November 1876 Hubbard was elected Governor of Connecticut, the first to be elected to a two-year term.
 He successfully advocated for legislation that altered the property rights of women, "making husband and wife equal in property rights."
 Also, a bill was constituted that formed the State Board of Health; a commission was formed that managed Connecticut's dams and reservoirs, and regulations were amended that benefited the insurance industry.
 In January 1878, Hubbard served on the committee that established the American Bar Association.
 He was an unsuccessful candidate for reelection as governor in 1878.
 He engaged in the practice of law from 1877 until his death in Hartford.

 Death and legacy

 Hubbard died of Bright's disease on February 28, 1884.
 He is interred at Cedar Hill Cemetery.

-A statue of Hubbard is on the east lawn of the Connecticut State Capitol building in Hartford Connecticut with a plaque that describes him as "Lawyer, Orator, Statesman."
+A statue of Hubbard is on the east lawn of the Connecticut State Capitol in Hartford with a plaque that describes him as "Lawyer, Orator, Statesman."